angeliasterling/one-click-hugo-cms/site/content/post/marketing-bargain-booksy-email-offer.md

 My campaign got me 0 new purchases, so for me this was a big fail (thankfully only a $20 fail).
 I attribute part of this to marketing to what appears to be the wrong age group.
 I intend to run another promotion marketing to their Young Adult list and will update how that goes.

 Would I do it again?
 Nope, at least not to the children's list.

+**Update**: The Young Adult list was only the tiniest bit more successful for me (i.e. I got 1 sale I'd attribute to it).
+I've heard other people talk about how successful these lists have been for them, but I really didn't see it.
+Perhaps for other genres it's better, but I can't say I'd recommend it for middle grade/children's novels.
+Free Booksy might be better in getting your book read, but given my experience with Bargain Booksy I don't have much interest in trying it.